 Please check out our new BUAPP Video!

-The Pantelleria Project is an international collaboration investigating the archaeological past of the island.
-The team incorporates members of the Department of Classics at Brock University in Canada and the Joukowsky Institute for Archaeology and the Ancient World at Brown University, USA.
+The Pantelleria Project is an international collaboration investigating the archaeological past of the island, run by members of the Department of Classics at Brock University in Canada.
 Kind permission is granted by Dottoressa Paola Misuraca (Soprintendente, Beni culturali ed Ambientali di Trapani) and Dottoressa Rosella Giglio (Soprintendente, Beni culturali ed Ambientali di Trapani, Sezione per i Beni Archaeologici).
 Generous guidance is provided by Professore Sebastiano Tusa (Soprintendente Beni culturali ed ambientali di Mare).
+Financial support is provided by Brock University and the Humanities Research Institute at Brock University.

 Prior to the development of the Brock University Archaeological Project at Pantelleria, we conducted two pilot seasons of work on the island.